-Typical job roles of attendees include: Network architect, Core network designer, Strategic network planner, Transmission system engineer, Photonics engineer.
+Typical job roles of attendees include: Optical network architect, Core network designer, Strategic network planner, Transmission system engineer, Photonics engineer.

 If you are involved in planning, implementing or managing cost-effective, 10Gb/s optical networks for metro systems, mobile backhaul, fibre to the antenna or dark fibre links then our Certifed Optical Network Associate (CONA) course might be more suitable for you.